 What is IDaaS?

 IDaaS is Identity-as-a-Service.
 The definition of IDaaS refers to Identity and Access Management (IAM) capabilities and services deployed to the cloud as SaaS (Software-as-a-Service managed by a third party).
-For this reason, IDaaS is also called SaaS-delivered IAM by Gartner.
+For this reason, IDaaS is also called SaaS-delivered IAM by Gartner or even just IAM as a service.

-As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within enterprise networks, applications, and digital services.
-IAM is used to ensure users are who they claim to be, and have secure access only to the applications, services or resources that they have the right to access.
-As with IAM, the term IDaaS covers both internal system identities (workforce IAM) and external system identities (CIAM or Customer IAM).
+As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things), security, authentication, and user roles and privileges within enterprise networks, applications, and digital services.
+IAM is used to authenticate that users are who they claim to be, and have secure privileged access only to the applications, services or resources that they have the right to access.

 What IAM functions does IDaaS provide?